Get

 If your cat has cancer, chemotherapy is one of the treatment options.
 Other treatments include radiation therapy and surgical resection of tumors.
 The exact treatment for each pet will vary depending on the cat’s kind of cancer and general health state.
 For different cats, the cancer treatments will vary.

-While chemotherapy does not ensure that your cat survives, it is often required to give them a chance.
+While chemotherapy does not ensure that your cat survives, it is often required to give them a good chance.
 Therefore, if your vet recommends chemotherapy, that should be your cat’s treatment.
-However, the costs can be prohibitive, as you might expect.
+However, the costs can be high.
 Depending on your policy, your pet insurance might cover it, or you might need to find other financing options.

 vet nurse holding down the cat on the table in the clinic